Large hatch M4A2 Shermans

 M4A2 76mm M4A2 76mm

-Fisher built Shermans have the Tank's Ordnance Serial Number stamped into the rear towing lugs.
+Fisher and Chrysler built Shermans have the Tank's Ordnance Serial Number stamped into the rear towing lugs.

 M4A2 76mm

 Fisher built Shermans have been seen to have a loose build sequence number stamped on the left front (driver's side).
-These numbers have a letter prefix.
-The "W" on the tank above indicates it was built as an M4A2(76).
-Other letters noted are "E" for M4A3E2 (Jumbo), "M" for M4A3(76) and "A" for M4A3(75)W. This number can be useful in the event the tank's serial number can't be found.
+On Second Generation Fishers, these numbers have a letter prefix.
+The "W" seen stamped in front of 2103 on the left above indicates it was built as an M4A2(76).
+Again, this was recorded from M4A2(76)HVSS Serial Number 64985 on display at Camp Borden.
+Other letters noted are "E" for M4A3E2 (Jumbo), "M" for M4A3(76) and "A" for M4A3(75)W. This "side number" can be useful in the event the tank's serial number can't be found.
+In cases where there is not a lot of paint build-up, the same "side number" has been observed stamped on the rear most engine deck door hinges of some M4A2(76)s as shown on the right.
+Of course, there have been instances where the numbers on the engine deck door hinges do not match the "side number", and we assume that, in those cases, the engine deck doors may have been replaced.

 M4A2 76mm